Ideas to Implementation (I2I)

 What is the Ideas to Implementation Competition?

-Two types of awards will be given: a “SPARK” award to foster early-stage ideas and collaborations, and an “IMPLEMENTATION” award to later stage development ideas.
+The “SPARK” award aims to foster early-stage research ideas and collaborations.
 Interested parties should submit a proposal that outlines their idea, addresses how it is innovative and considers a holistic approach to breast cancer prevention.
 The most promising proposals will be selected to prepare a more detailed pitch deck, and finalists will be invited to present their ideas live in front of an outstanding panel of judges at the RISE UP for Breast Cancer meeting to be held in San Francisco, CA from February 19-21st, 2026.

 SPARK awards will focus on transformative early-stage research efforts and/or collaborations to create a new program and approach.
 Selected awardees will receive an award of up to $50k.